 We will explore all options to help you pay the least amount of money out of pocket for your medications.
-Our billing experts are skilled in utilizing resources such as copayment assistance cards, and patient assistance foundations.
+Our pharmacy staff are skilled in utilizing resources such as copayment assistance cards, patient assistance foundations, and state and local programs.